Amsterdam in December is a truly magical time of year. Here are 8 of my favorite things to do as a local!

 Listen to Christmas Music at a Concert Hall

-The Concertgebouw, a concert hall by Museumplein, has jazz, classical and even kids’ Christmas shows from December 9 to 27, 2019.
+The Concertgebouw, a concert hall by Museumplein, has jazz, classical and even kids’ Christmas shows throughout December.

 Head to their website to add listening to live Christmas music to your Amsterdam to-do list in December.